2005 Portuguese legislative election: Fall of the government

-Deep disagreements and disputes within the Social Democratic Party began to derail the government led by Pedro Santana Lopes, the successor of Durão Barroso as prime minister.
-One of those disputes, the resignation of Youth and Sports Minister, Henrique Chaves, which was a close ally of Santana, precipitated the fall of the government, as Chaves accused Santana of not being "loyal and truthful".
+Deep disagreements and disputes within the Social Democratic Party, coupled with poor administration, began to derail the government led by Pedro Santana Lopes, the successor of Durão Barroso as prime minister.
+One of them broke in October 2004, the so-called "Caso Marcelo", regarding former PSD leader Marcelo Rebelo de Sousa's TVI punditry show, which ended abruptly with him accusing TVI's management of pressuring him not to be too critical of the then PSD/CDS–PP government in his television commentaries, being considered as an attack on freedom of the press.
+Problems at the start of the 2004 school year, due to issues related to teacher allocation, also hampered the government.

+Another major dispute was the resignation of Youth and Sports Minister, Henrique Chaves, which was a close ally of Santana, and precipitated the fall of the government, as Chaves accused Santana of not being "loyal and truthful".
 Following this, President Jorge Sampaio had "enough" of crises and accused the government of "contradictions and lack of coordination that contributed to its discredit".
-Therefore, Sampaio used his power of dissolution of Parliament and called a snap election, the only time till date such power was used in Portuguese democracy.
+Therefore, Sampaio used his power of dissolution of Parliament and called a snap election, the only time till date such extreme power was used by a president in Portuguese democracy.
 A new election was called, by the President, for February 2005.

 Leadership changes and challenges

-PSD 2004 leadership election
+Social Democratic Party

 Following the resignation of José Manuel Durão Barroso as Prime Minister and PSD leader, the Social Democratic Party (PSD) initiated the process to elect a new leader.
 Pedro Santana Lopes, by then Mayor of Lisbon, was the sole candidate for the leadership and his name was overwhelmingly confirmed in a National Party Council meeting on 1 July 2004.
 The results were the following: